Last Updated on April 24, 2023 by Dave Schoenbeck

-- What in your leadership style elicits top performance from your team?
+- What leadership style elicits top performance from your team?

-- Where have you excelled, and how have you disappointed?
+- Where have you excelled, and how have you been disappointed?

 - If you can think of a mentor you could trust, real or fictional, ask yourself: what would that person tell you to do right now?